ProjectSerenity/firefly/bazel/cross-compiling/README.md

 Next, we define a macro to instantiate a cross-compiling Rust toolchain so we can compile the kernel for the bare metal platform.
-This is defined in [`x86_64_rust_toolchain.bzl`](./x86_64_rust_toolchain.bzl) and instantiated for both the kernel and the bootloader (separately) in [`BUILD`](./BUILD).
+This is defined in [`x86_64_rust_toolchain.bzl`](./x86_64_rust_toolchain.bzl) and instantiated in [`BUILD`](./BUILD).
 It's mostly a copy of the standard Rust toolchain.
 There are three things of note though:

-1. We specify a custom LLVM target configuration file.
+1. We specify a the `x86_64-unknown-none` LLVM target configuration triple.
 2. We provide a filegroup for the standard libraries we use (alloc, compiler-builtins, core).
 3. The toolchain currently only runs on Linux.
 In future this should be expanded.